conradkleinespel/rprompt/README.md

 }
 ```

+The full API documentation is available at [https://docs.rs/rprompt](https://docs.rs/rprompt).

 ## Contributors

 We welcome contribution from everyone.
 Feel free to open an issue or a pull request at any time.